eyenikeyev/active-directory/README.md

 </p>

 <h1 align = "center">Installing and Configuring Active Directory</h1>
 This Lab demonstrates how to install and configure Active Directory using Azure.
 We will be using two virtual machines on Azure that are on the same virtual network.
-One virtual machine will be installed with Active Directory and configured to be the <b>Domain Controller</b> and other virtual machine will be used as a <b>Client</b>.
+One virtual machine will be installed with Active Directory and configured to be the Domain Controller and other virtual machine will be used as a Client.
 Then, we will configure the Active Directory to allow the Client to join the domain as well as creating user accounts using a Powershell script.

 <br />